-- Creation of programmes to identify internal talent with potential for promotion to positions of responsibility, with an emphasis on the under-represented gender. - Promote staff awareness of all posts to be filled among all work centres (paper, intranet, mail, notice boards, etc.), facilitating the possibility of promotion and participation of the under-represented sex in the post. - Ensure transparency and communication in internal and external promotion processes from the outset.
+- Creation of programmes to identify internal talent with potential for promotion to positions of responsibility, with an emphasis on the under-represented gender. - Promote staff awareness of all posts to be filled among all work centres (paper, intranet, mail, notice boards, etc.), facilitating the possibility of promotion and participation of the under-represented gender in the post. - Ensure transparency and communication in internal and external promotion processes from the outset.

-Employment Related Actions: Professional Promotion and Internal Mobility
+Actions related to employment: Professional Promotion and Internal Mobility